Correlation holes and slow dynamics induced by fractional statistics in gapped quantum spin liquids

+It is interesting to draw an analogy between the mechanism discussed in our work and the behaviour of type-I superconductors.
+Indeed, the expulsion of visons from spinon patches operates in a similar manner to the Meissner effect where magnetic vortices are expelled from the superconductor, driven in both cases by a reduction in the quantum kinetic energy of the system~\cite{LLemcm}.
+The fact that a very closely related mechanism operates robustly in real materials, leading to experimentally measurable properties, supports the claim that our results are not inherently limited to the theoretical model considered in our work.

-We expect our results to be directly applicable to gapped $\mathbb{Z}_2$ spin liquid candidate materials.
-For the \emph{gapless} $\mathbb{Z}_2$ spin liquids hosted by Kitaev materials, there exists a temperature regime similar to Eq.~\eqref{eq:temperature_window}, where the spinons remain quantum coherent whereas the visons are thermally populated.
+We therefore expect our results to apply to gapped $\mathbb{Z}_2$ spin liquid candidate materials.
+For the gapless $\mathbb{Z}_2$ spin liquids hosted by Kitaev materials, there exists a temperature regime similar to Eq.~\eqref{eq:temperature_window}, where the spinons remain quantum coherent whereas the visons are thermally populated.
 It would be interesting to examine to what extent our results may be generalised to this case.

+We note that interference effects also play a role in topological systems with more exotic statistics between the quasiparticles.
+As shown in Ref.~\onlinecite{Hart2019propagation}, one may generally expect localisation effects, although there are important quantitative differences with respect to the time-reversal-symmetric $\mathbb{Z}_2$ case.
+Moreover, if we consider for instance $\mathbb{Z}_N$ theories, the entropy of the exterior vison configuration in Eq.~\eqref{eqn:disc-free-energy} increases, $S \propto \ln N$, favouring a smaller vison-depleted region.
+All these, as well as the case of non-Abelian statistics, are interesting directions for future work.

-Another interesting and open question is the role of disorder, in particular on transport properties, if it is capable of localising the spinons or pinning the visons in a way that significantly alters the circular shape of the patches.
+Other interesting and open questions include the role of disorder, in particular on transport properties, if it is capable of localising the spinons or pinning the visons in a way that significantly alters the circular shape of the patches.
+One could also consider how the mechanism generalises to higher-dimensional systems ($d>2$), both in topological as well as fractonic systems.
+Mutual statistics is likely to produce similar interference effects; however, dimensionality will play an important role, in particular because topological quasiparticles embedded in higher dimensions usually take the form of extended objects (e.g., closed loops or membranes).
+Understanding how these quasiparticles may become localised is a challenging and interesting question in its own right~\cite{Pretko2018}.

-Finally, in our simulations we observed an instability in the shape of the patches at low temperature (from circular to striplike, see the SI~\cite{SIlink}).
-While in our case it is merely a finite size effect due to the spinon wave function overlapping with itself across the periodic boundary conditions, it nonetheless suggests that a similar instability may occur in a thermodynamic system when the patches approach one another.
-Investigating this instability is an interesting future direction, as it affects the spectral properties of the spinons, and possibly alters in a measurable way the response properties of the system.
+Finally, in our simulations we observed an instability in the shape of the patches at low temperature (from circular to striplike, see Supplementary Note 2).
+While in our case it is merely a finite size effect due to the spinon wave function overlapping with itself across the periodic boundary conditions, it nonetheless suggests that a similar (possibly nematic) instability may occur in a thermodynamic system when the patches approach one another.
+Investigating this instability is an interesting future direction, as it affects the spectral properties of the spinons, and possibly alters in a measurable way the response properties of the system.\\